 Keeping track of how are you going, and what is working, or not working is really important.
 Also, you will find that as time goes by, or situations change, you might want to revisit your strategies.
-The 'strategies log' at the end of the booklet can help you do this.

 Don't be hard on yourself if you don't achieve your goal.
 If that happens, set a more realistic goal and start again.
 It's best to set small achievable goals than lots of different ones.
 Most importantly, make sure you give yourself a reward when you have achieved your goal!